Recruitment Settings

 - Non-registered colleagues create accounts

-- Automatically directed to experiment
+- Automatically directed to experiment through the deployment

 - Provide feedback via debrief questions